-ccNSO is currently working on IDN cc Policy Development Process (ccPDP4), which is intended to replace the IDN ccTLD Fast Track Process.
+10 ccNSO is currently working on IDN cc Policy Development Process (ccPDP4), which is intended to replace the IDN ccTLD Fast Track Process.
 Once the IDN ccPDP4 policy is approved and implemented, it will provide another mechanism for IDN ccTLD applicants and will also be applicable here.

-A requested IDN ccTLD string is one that has been submitted to ICANN through the IDN ccTLD application system and is undergoing string evaluation.
-The term "validated" essentially means successfully evaluated.
-This term was initially defined in the
+11 A requested IDN ccTLD string is one that has been submitted to ICANN through the IDN ccTLD application system and is undergoing string evaluation.

-The term "validated" essentially means successfully evaluated.
-This term was initially defined in the IDN ccTLD Fast Track Process Implementation and reaffirmed in the ccPDP4 Initial Report.
-See the "Validation of IDN ccTLD Strings & Variants" section in the ccPDP4 Initial Report for more details.

-Deleted: confusingly

-Commented [4]: If this occurs before gTLD contracting or gTLD delegation, can the applicant withdraw the application and get a refund?

-Commented [5]: Updated language to match IDN EPDP Phase 1 recommendation final draft.

-Commented [6]: Change is not substantive, just in language.

-Deleted: Similarly, an IDN ccTLD request that has successfully completed evaluation (i.e., is validated) will be considered complete and therefore would not be held or disqualified by a newly-filed gTLD application.
-The IDN gTLD applicant will be informed accordingly.¶

-In a case where gTLD applicant had obtained the support or non-objection of the relevant government or public authority, but the gTLD application is eventually eliminated due to Similarity with a string requested in the IDN ccTLD application process, a full refund of the evaluation fee will be made to the gTLD Deleted: s applicant if the gTLD application was submitted prior to the publication of the successfully evaluated ccTLD.
 1.4.5.
-String Identical, Variant or Similar to Any Other Applied- For gTLD If any applied-for gTLD string or any of its variant strings is found to be identical or similar to any other applied-for gTLD strings or any of their variant strings, the variant-strings-sets for these applications will be placed in a contention set by the String Similarity Review Panel.
-A contention set contains at least two applied-for strings identical, variant or Similar to one another.
-Refer to Module X, String Contention Procedures, for more information on contention sets and contention resolution.
-Deleted: s These contention sets will also include information on direct contention (string A is confusable with string B) and/or indirect contention through string Similarity transitivity (string A is confusable with string B and Deleted: S string B is confusable with string C but string A and string C are not confusable) or string-variant transitivity (e.g., string A is confusable with string B-variant-1 and string B-variant-2 is confusable with (Suita) string C but string A and string C are not confusable).
+String Identical, Variant or Similar to Any Other Applied-For gTLD

+If any applied-for gTLD string or any of its variant strings is found to be identical or similar to any other applied-for gTLD strings or any of their variant strings, the variant-strings-sets for these applications will be placed in a contention set by the String Similarity Review Panel.
+A contention set contains at least two applied-for strings identical, variant or similar to one another.
+Refer to [Module X, String Contention Procedures], for more information on contention sets and contention resolution.

+These contention sets will also include information on direct contention (string A is confusable with string B) and/or indirect contention through string similarity transitivity (string A is confusable with string B and string B is confusable with string C but string A and string C are not confusable) or string-variant transitivity (string A is confusable with string B-variant-1 and string B-variant-2 is confusable with string C but string A and string C are not confusable).
 Indirect contention can be resolved to allow both string A and string C to proceed in case string B cannot proceed, but if string B proceeds, neither string A or string C can proceed.

 1.4.6.
-String Similar To a Reserved Name If any applied-for gTLD string or any of its variant strings is found to be similar to any Reserved Name or any of its variant strings, the application will not proceed.
+String Similar To a Reserved Name

+If any applied-for gTLD string or any of its variant strings is found to be similar to any Reserved Name or any of its variant strings, the application will not proceed.

 1.4.7.
-String Similarity With a Two-Character ASCII String If any applied-for [two-character] gTLD string or any of its variant strings is found to be Similar to any two-character ASCII string or any of its variant strings, the applied-for gTLD string will not proceed.
+String Similarity With a Two-Character ASCII String

+If any applied-for [two-character] gTLD string or any of its variant strings is found to be similar to any two-character ASCII string or any of its variant strings, the applied-for gTLD string will not proceed.

 1.4.8.
-Summary of Outcomes Of String Similarity Review The outcomes discussed above are summarized in the Table below.
-If the string is deemed not visually Similar to any of the strings from any of the categories, it can proceed to the next stage in the application evaluation process.
-Deleted: S Table X: Outcomes for the gTLD Application Due to the String Similarity Review Performed by the Panel If the applied-for gTLD string or any member of its variant-strings-set is found to be
+Summary of Outcomes Of String Similarity Review

+The outcomes discussed above are summarized in the Table below.
+If the string is deemed not visually similar to any of the strings from any of the categories, it can proceed to the next stage in the application evaluation process.
-Visually Similar to (but not a variant of)

-Same as

-Variant of

-Existing gTLD Application cannot proceed Application can proceed if existing Registry Operator is also the applicant Application cannot proceed The gTLD string from the previous round(s) still in the process Application cannot proceed Application cannot proceed Application put on hold until the previous string completes evaluation.
-Application can proceed with evaluation if the gTLD string from the previous round is withdrawn or not successfully evaluated Existing ccTLD Application cannot proceed Application cannot proceed Application cannot proceed Requested IDN ccTLD Application can proceed if it has successfully completed all relevant evaluation stages, and is eligible for entry into a registry agreement at the time of filing of the IDN ccTLD request.
-Else application put on hold until ccTLD evaluation is completed and application can proceed if Requested IDN ccTLD is withdrawn or not successfully evaluated Application can proceed if it has successfully completed all relevant evaluation stages, and is eligible for entry into a registry agreement at the time of filing of the IDN ccTLD request.
-Else application put on hold until ccTLD evaluation is completed and application can proceed if Requested IDN ccTLD is withdrawn or not successfully evaluated Application can proceed if it has successfully completed all relevant evaluation stages, and is eligible for entry into a registry agreement at the time of filing of the IDN ccTLD request.
-Else application put on hold until ccTLD evaluation is completed and application can proceed if Requested IDN ccTLD is withdrawn or not successfully evaluated Other Applied-for gTLD String Application put in contention set Application put in contention set Application put in contention set Reserved Name Application cannot proceed Application cannot proceed Application cannot proceed Two-Character ASCII String Application cannot proceed Application cannot proceed Application cannot proceed
+Table X: Outcomes for the gTLD Application Due to the String Similarity Review Performed by the Panel